 Seeing clients outside in a natural setting adds so much to the work: a different kind of energy, the opportunity for creative exercises, an embodied experience, a shift in the power balance between client and therapist.
 However, other aspects are introduced which must be considered: potential problems with confidentiality, containment and boundaries - and the weather, not to mention encounters with dogs and wildlife!
-This workshop will explore the potential benefits and possible pitfalls of being an ecotherapist.
-We will take a look at the underpinning rationale, discuss the practicalities and requirements of working outside, there will be the chance to work in pairs to experience the practice for yourself and an activity to help you consider your own connection to the natural world.
+This workshop will explore the potential benefits and possible pitfalls of working outdoors.
+We will take a look at the underpinning rationale, the various forms of ecotherapy, ethical considerations and the pros and cons.
+We'll discuss the practicalities and requirements of working outside and there will be activities to help you consider your own connection to the natural world.

 Sheila is a singer/guitarist/songwriter, was a drummer in a rock band for 11 years, enjoys rifle shooting and rides a motorcycle.